About the YMSA Competition

 - Unsuccessful entries, with further improvements, can be submitted again in the following year's competition;

-- By submitting your pupil's / child's entry, you guarantee that the work is of their own creation and no part of the work has been plagiarised from the work of others or includes the creative involvement of others;
+- By submitting your student's / child's entry, you guarantee that the work is of their own creation and no part of the work has been plagiarised from the work of others or includes the creative involvement of others;

-- By submitting your pupil's / child's entry, MathsThroughStories.org is permitted to use the submitted entry for our research, and to help promote our future competitions as well as the works of our organisation in general.
+- By submitting your student's / child's entry, MathsThroughStories.org is permitted to use the submitted entry for our research, and to help promote our future competitions as well as the works of our organisation in general.

 For more information of this competition, please contact us here.